 However, it immediately reminded me of my caramel slice or Millionaire's Shortbread and my Jam Squares.
 So I knew I was halfway there.

 I did make a few changes to the recipes used, mostly so that it would be easier for my readers to convert between grams and cups/tablespoons for the caramel filling.
-So with a few tweaks, and test here and there I perfected my tan slice or tan square recipe.
+So with a few tweaks, and tests here and there, I perfected my tan slice or tan square recipe.

 Why This Recipe Works

-- It's a really easy recipe that comes together with a few ingredients.
+- It's a super easy recipe that comes together with a few ingredients.

 - The buttery shortbread is really complimented by the rich caramel filling.